 The Rocky is beautifully shaped with an alert and interested look about him.
 They are very intelligent and possess a wonderful disposition that makes them very easy to train and handle.
 This friendly horse has a strong desire to be with their humans and please them, they catch on quickly and willingly and retain what they have learned.
 It's common to hear people tell of leaving their Rockies out in the field for months untouched, or even for years when using them as broodmares, then to bring them out of the pasture, saddle them up and ride them with no problems as if they had been ridden every day of their lives.
 They will hang out with you and be your buddy - they'd even come in the house if you'd let them.
 They are a very hardy horse (easy keepers) that are able to withstand harsh conditions with no special care and have great stamina.
 They are easy going and not spooky - yet have a very flashy look about them.

 They come in many beautiful and unique colors that sets them apart from other horses.
 Famous for the "chocolate" color - the breed is one of a few to carry the silver dapple gene that dilutes black hair to chocolate brown on the body and flaxen to white on the mane & tail.
-There are also red chocolates, bays, chocolate creams, smoky blacks, buckskins, silver buckskins, cremellos, grays, as well as many other colors.
+There are also red chocolates, bays, chocolate creams, smoky blacks, buckskins, silver buckskins, cremellos, grays, duns, as well as many other colors.
 These beauties will catch eyes where ever you take them!

 A gaited breed, they have a smooth ambling four-beat gait that comes naturally.
 No boots, weights or bands are needed (or allowed) to train these horses to gait, they are simply born with it.
 The effortless gait is super smooth to the rider and the horses can sustain it for long distances without becoming tired.
 Many people think gaited horses can only gait - but this isn't true - a Rocky can do all that any ungaited horse can AND they can gait in several speeds, it's like having a horse with bonus cruise controls!
 Of course - once you've sat their wonderfully smooth gait, you'll never go back to a trot!

 Mare or Gelding?
 Colt or Filly?
 I can't count the times I've heard someone say they prefer a gelding over a mare because the mares are "mare-ish".
 I hate that people are willing to pass by a great mare because of this myth!
 Rocky geldings, mares and even stallions are easy to handle!
-When you come across a mare acting "mare-ish" that is a training issue, not a gender issue!
+When you come across a mare acting "mare-ish" that is a training issue (and possibly a health issue), not a gender issue!
 Any horse of any gender can misbehave or act moody if their rider allows it - when you have your horse's respect the issues disappear - so don't let anyone fool you about gender.
 Rockies of every gender are loving, intelligent and excellent mounts that will take good care of you on the trail!